carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

 You will need Visual Studio 2015 or higher, with the latest Update installed.

 You will also need the `CMake <http://www.cmake.org/>`_ build system since it generates the project files you will use to build with.
-CMake 2.8.12.2 is the minimum required version for building with Visual Studio, though the latest version of CMake is recommended.

 If you would like to run the LLVM tests you will need `Python
 <http://www.python.org/>`_.
 Version 2.7 and newer are known to work.
 You will